Connieh1/petprops/notes.md

 -has_many :users, through: :posts

 resources posts do
-  resources pets, only: [:index, :show] end
+  resources pets, only: [:index, :show, :new] end

+posts/1/pets
+posts/1/pets/3

 Specs: